 The Health Services office collaborates with the Center for Global Engagement to collect, store, and monitor health requirements for all students.
 Health Services is a valuable student resource for medical services and health information.

-New international students are required to provide specific immunization dates and documents, and evidence of Tuberculosis Screening.
+New international students are required to provide specific immunization dates and documents, and evidence of a Tuberculosis Screening bloodtest.
 All students are also required to provide a health history (not a physical examination).
 Please see the link below for specific information on how to complete this in the Health Services Student Portal.

 Please submit the requirements using the Health Services International information sheet through the Health Services student portal.

 - Provide proof of TUBERCULOSIS INFECTION TESTING via IGRA blood test.
 If receiving the test in your country, it must be within two weeks prior to your arrival on campus

 - If you choose to be tested in the United States upon arrival, the only accepted tuberculosis screening test is the Quantiferon Gold (Q-Gold) blood test.

 - MENINGOCOCCAL ACYW VACCINE date (after the 16th birthday) if planning to reside in on-campus residential housing.
 This requirement can be waived if you are living off-campus.
 Those wishing to obtain a waiver, please contact Duquesne University Health Services at (412) 396-1650.

 Annual forms for returning international students